scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

   the JIRA Acceptance Policy.

-# Fully Migration Guide to JIRA Server
+# Full Migration Guide to JIRA Server

 ## Installing JIRA Server on Ubuntu